DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/balance-sheets.md

 title: Create a Balance Sheet
 author: Anna Gubareva
 ---
-# Create a Balance Sheet
+# Balance Sheets

 This tutorial describes how to use the Cross Tab control to create a **Balance Sheet** report.

 ![](../../../../images/eurd-win-balance-sheet-report.png)

 > [!Tip]
 > This tutorial shows how to configure a Cross Tab using the [Report Wizard](../report-designer-tools/report-wizard.md).
-See [Create a Cross-Tab Report](create-a-cross-tab-report.md) for information on how to use the Cross-Tab Report Wizard.
+See the [Cross-Tab Reports](cross-tab-reports.md) tutorial for information on how to use the Cross-Tab Report Wizard.

 ## Add a Cross Tab and Bind It to Data